Skip to content

 If it shows the pip binary at venv/bin/pip then it worked. 🎉

-Every time you install a new package with pip under that environment, activate the environment again.
+Every time you install a new package with `pip` under that environment,

-This makes sure that if you use a terminal program installed by that package (like pre-commit), you use the one from your local environment and not any other that could be installed globally.
+This makes sure that if you use a terminal program installed by that package (like `pre-commit`), you use the one from your local environment and not any other that could be installed globally.

 pip